-For women, cervical cancer screenings are a really important part of maintaining whole health.
-In fact, cervical cancer screenings can prevent cervical cancer by detecting pre-cancerous cells, and even early stage cancer when it is most treatable.
+For women, cervical cancer screenings are an extremely important part of maintaining whole health.
+In fact, cervical cancer screenings can prevent cervical cancer by detecting pre-cancerous cells and even early stage cancer when it is most treatable.

 So, how can these guidelines affect your screening protocol?

 We want to help you feel empowered about your health, so here’s a summary of the American Cancer Society’s new cervical cancer screening guidelines and how they may affect your prevention plan.